henryljgwu/henryljgwu.github.io/_includes/_about.md

 My research interests include **large language models (LLMs)**, **fine-tuning techniques**, **multi-model approaches**, and exploring the **practical applications** of these technologies across various fields.

 # Ph.D.
 Aspirations
-I'm interested in finding a Ph.D. opportunity starting in Fall 2025, where I can contribute to a research team focused on advanced machine learning techniques.
+I'm interested in finding a Ph.D. opportunity, where I can contribute to a research team focused on advanced machine learning techniques.
 I'm particularly eager to explore how LLMs can be applied in areas like healthcare, finance, and biotechnology.

 # Why I Might Be a Good Fit for Your Ph.D.
 Program
 1. **Genuine Enthusiasm for LLMs**: I have a deep interest in large language models, which drives my commitment to engaging in innovative research.